sergey-koryshev/idler/README.md

 You can add new note by controls located at the bottom of the main window.
 Once you finish to fill all fields just hit `Enter` or press button `+` and the note will be added to a selected date.

 When you added notes you want, don't forget to press button `Save Changes` (Ctrl+S) to save all notes to DataBase file.
 All unsaved notes are marked by yellow pen icon.
-To refresh list notes for selected date you can press button `Refresh`, note that if you confirm refresh list with unsaved changes they will be discharged.
+To refresh list notes for selected date you can press button `Refresh`, note that if you confirm to refresh list with unsaved changes they will be discharged.

 To remove note, click on red cross button which appears when mouse cursor is over a note.